cooler333/Highway/Docs/Middleware.md

     }
 }
 ```
-3. Run app and tap on plus sign button.
+3. Run app and tap on "plus" button.
 The next output will be printed to console
 ```
 > Increment action is called
 ```